thegreyd/devops/README.md

 ### USELESS TEST DETECTOR

 We used a python script to detect useless tests.</br>
 The script uses the junit xml report generated for each build.
-It parses through the scipt and checks the 'failed' and 'skipped' status for each test case. </br>
+It parses through the file and checks the 'failed' and 'skipped' status for each test case. </br>
 - To parse the xml files use: `python test.py checktest`
 - To display the results of useless tests use: `python test.py uselesstest`